Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 Children's and youth classes from age 3 to grade 5 meet in Lower Knox.
 Grades 6-12 meet in the youth room in Lower Knox and are divided by age.
 The adult Bible study meets in Upper Calvin, the Thoughtful Christians group meets in the church library and on Zoom, and the Open Door class meets in Upper Witherspoon.

-Tomorrow, Thoughtful Christians class is beginning an overview of Presbyterian beliefs, worship, and practice through the Presbyterian Study Catechism, and the Open Door class is beginning Braving the Wilderness (The Quest for True Belonging and the courage to Stand Alone) by Brené Brown.
+Thoughtful Christians class, meeting in the church library, is studying Presbyterian beliefs and practices via the Presbyterian Study Catechism.
+The Open Door class, meeting in Upper Witherspoon, is beginning Braving the Wilderness (The Quest for True Belonging and the Courage to Stand Alone) by Brené Brown.
+The adult Bible study, which meets in Upper Calvin, is covering two units entitled "Learning about Faith" and "The Righteous Shall Live by Faith" using scriptures from both the Old and New Testaments.

+Come enjoy a warm soup lunch with salad and dessert tomorrow, Jan.
+21, after the late service.

 Information: 442-4211, fupcfay.org, facebook.com/fupcfay.org.

 First Presbyterian Church, 100 S. Gutensohn Road, Springdale, holds Sunday services led by Rev. Dr. Susan Arnold at 10:30 a.m. both in person and livestreamed on YouTube and the church website.
-Church van pickup is available; call the church office if you would like a ride.
+Church van pickup is available.

-A new Wednesday After-School Music, Fun and Fellowship program for all who are interested will begin Jan.
-10. The program offers music education with hands-on application, snacks and homework time.

-All Sunday School classes for children, youth and adults resumed Jan.
-7. Other classes for adults will continue to meet, including Lectionary study at 9 a.m. each Monday, Ladies' Wednesday Morning Zoom Fellowship, which meets at 7 a.m. and a confirmation class taught by Rev. Dr. Susan Arnold.
+Sunday School classes for children, youth and adults begin at 9:30 a.m. as well as a confirmation class taught by Rev. Dr. Susan Arnold at the same time.
+Other classes for adults will continue to meet, including Lectionary study at 9 a.m. each Monday, Ladies' Wednesday Morning Zoom Fellowship, which meets at 7 a.m.

-Youth will attend NWA Comic Con and will discuss "Who Are My Heroes" from noon to 5 p.m.
+Youth will go on an "Ice Skating Adventure" noon to 5 p.m.
 Sunday, Jan.
-14.

-If you are experiencing a difficult time emotionally, spiritually, or relationally you don't have to suffer alone.
-Our Stephen Ministers are trained caregivers, ready to listen, care for and encourage you, pray with you and for you and provide one-on-one Christian care to help you through whatever it is you are facing.
-Contact the church office or visit the church website for more information.
+21. Meet at the church.

 Samaritan Fridays, an outreach for those in need, are from 9:30 to 11 a.m. in the Narthex.